Indoor Environments and Green Buildings Policy Resource Center

 State Laws.
 State housing codes and landlord-tenant laws commonly include some provisions that address the underlying water and moisture problems that cause mold contamination—e.g., requirements for: adequate ventilation (generally and/or in bathrooms and kitchens); adequate plumbing (fixtures maintained in good working order, free from leaks); weathertightness (structural components maintained to prevent moisture intrusion); and non-absorbent surfaces (bathroom, kitchen surfaces impervious to water).

 Legal provisions such as these can be important to ensuring the correction of defects that cause mold and dampness.
 Most codes do not, however, explicitly mention “mold” or require mold cleanup.
 At least one local jurisdiction, San Francisco, has addressed mold directly in its housing code and nuisance law.
-At least two states have enacted legislation establishing explicitly a landlord’s duty to prevent and address mold contamination as part of the landlord-tenant law or building/sanitary code.
+At least three states and the District of Columbia have enacted legislation establishing explicitly a landlord’s duty to prevent and address mold contamination as part of the landlord-tenant law or building/sanitary code.

 Radon is a naturally-occurring, radioactive gas produced by the breakdown of uranium in soil, rock, and water.
 Indoor exposure to radon is the second leading cause of lung cancer in the United States and the leading cause of lung cancer among non-smokers.
 According to the U.S. EPA, indoor radon exposure is responsible for about 21,000 lung cancer deaths in the U.S. each year, with nearly 3,000 deaths among people who have never smoked.